GCW48/cs386-a1/Deliverables/deliverable2.md

 # Non-Functional requirements

 1. Performance: Our game should have a reasonable loading time no longer than 10 seconds between scenes. <br>
-2. Usability: The user interface and controls should be easily navigable, intuitive, and considerate of possible visual impairments. <br>
+2. Usability: The user interface and controls should be easily navigatble, intuitive, and considerate of possible visual impairments. <br>
 3. Reliability: Our game should run smoothly with no crashing. <br>